Working with the Variant Management Dialog

 Updating an Alternate Part Parameter

-If a library component that is used as an Alternate Part has had parameters changed in the library, then you to can bring those changes directly into the variant definitions in your project by right-clicking in that Variant's Parameter list and selecting Update Values from Library from the menu (as shown below).
-Note that this updates the parameters, if you need to update the graphic, use the technique described below.
+If a library component that is used as an Alternate Part has had parameters changed in the library, you can bring those changes directly into the variant definitions in your project by right-clicking in that Variant's Parameter list and selecting Update Values from Library from the menu (as shown below).
+Note that this updates the parameters; if you need to update the graphic, use the technique described below.

 If an Alternate Part component has been modified in the library, use the Update Values from Library command to refresh the copy used in the project.

-Following the Update Values from Library command, browse to and locate the component in the source library via the Browse Libraries dialog and click OK to open the Update Project Variants From Library dialog.
+Following the Update Values from Library command, browse to and locate the component in the source library in the Browse Libraries dialog and click OK to open the Update Project Variants From Library dialog.
 Select/deselect the Parameters from Library Component and Variants to Update, then click OK to complete the update process.

 Updating a varied component from the source library.
 Here you configure which parameters are updated, and to which variant the updates are applied.